MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addeventprovider-directive.md

 ### Specifying Channel List

 You can specify a list of channels for the provider within its *event-provider-install-section*.
 You can import a channel or add a channel to the list and the order of these channels is preserved.
+For more info, see [Defining Channels](https://msdn.microsoft.com/library/windows/desktop/dd996911.

 The *channel-name* must be unique within the list of channels that the provider uses.
-The *channel-name* must be less that 255 characters and cannot contain the following characters: '>', '<', '&', '"', '|', '\', ':', '`', '?', '*', or characters with codes less than 31.
+The *channel-name* must be less that 255 characters and cannot contain the following characters: '>', '<', '&', '"', '|', '\', ':', '`', '?', '*', or characters with ASCII values less than 31.

 The *channel-type* can be specified as one of the following numeric values, expressed either in decimal or, as shown in the following list, in hexadecimal notation.